Pay it online, report an issue or request a service, submit on it, or ask us.

 Road safety is a prime focus for the Waimakariri District Council.

-Problems with roads and footpaths can be reported 24 hours a day, seven days a week to our Customer Services on 03 311 8900.
-If there has been a serious crash contact the Police.
+Problems with roads and footpaths can be reported 24 hours a day, seven days a week to our Customer Services Team on 0800 965 468 (0800WMKGOV) or use Snap Send Solve.

 Road Safety Coordinator